 Hospitality work experience if you haven’t done a hospitality degree

 It’s important to start gaining relevant experience as early as possible.
-The hospitality graduate can show he or she has been dedicated to a hospitality career for at least three years whereas the application from a geography graduate with no relevant experience looks like it’s been put together on a whim.
+The hospitality graduate can show that they've been dedicated to a hospitality career for at least three years, whereas an application from a geography graduate with no relevant experience will likely look like it’s been put together on a whim.
 If you have plenty of experience on your CV, it balances out your unrelated degree subject.

 Some of the big employers run internships that are open to both hospitality and non-hospitality students.
 Equally, there’s no reason why a non-hospitality student can’t also take time out from studying to work in the industry.
 You could do a ski season, take on a temporary events assistant job, work at summer camp or opt for a formal 12-month scheme.